rpadovani/rpadovani.com/_posts/2015-01-10-why-opensource-rocks.markdown

 personalized search results (Wikipedia dixit).

-A couple of months ago I published a [scope][scope] for Ubuntu Touch, called [Discerning Duck][discerning]: it's like a personal assisten, based on DDG [Instant Answers][ia].
+A couple of months ago I published a [scope][scope] for Ubuntu Touch, called [Discerning Duck][discerning]: it's like a personal assistent, based on DDG [Instant Answers][ia].
 The scope it's still limited, because only few of these Instant Answers are available via API (only *goodies* and *fathead*. *Spice*, the most interactive, will be available in next months).